Deep Image Clustering with Contrastive Learning and Multi-scale Graph Convolutional Networks: Experiments

 \subsubsection{Influence of Different Neighborhood Combinations}

-This section tests the influence of using different combinations of $k$-NN graphs in the M-GCN module.
-In M-GCN, two streams of GCNs are utilized, each of which requires a $k$-NN graph as the input graph.
-As shown in Table~\ref{table:multiway}, using two different scales of $k$-NN graphs is often beneficial for the clustering performance.
-Typically, using the combination of a $1$-NN graph and a $10$-NN graph leads to the optimal clustering performance, probably due to the complementariness between the nearest neighborhood and a relative larger neighborhood.
-Throughout this paper, we use the combination of a $1$-NN graph and a $10$-NN graph for our multi-scale neighborhood structure learning via GCNs.
+As shown in Table~\ref{table:multiway}, using two different scales of $k$-NN graphs is often beneficial for the clustering performance. {Particularly, using the combination of a $1$-NN graph and a $10$-NN graph leads to the optimal clustering performance, probably due to the complementariness between the nearest neighborhood and a relative larger neighborhood size.
+In this paper, we adopt the combination of a $1$-NN graph and a $10$-NN graph for our multi-scale neighborhood structure learning via the GCNs on all the benchmark datasets.}